yubrajbhoi/termux-python/Doc/howto/logging-cookbook.rst

         }
     }

-This configuration does *almost* what we want, except that ``sys.stdout`` would show messages of severity ``ERROR`` and above as well as ``INFO`` and ``WARNING`` messages.
+This configuration does *almost* what we want, except that ``sys.stdout`` would show messages of severity ``ERROR`` and only events of this severity and higher will be tracked as well as ``INFO`` and ``WARNING`` messages.
 To prevent this, we can set up a filter which excludes those messages and add it to the relevant handler.
 This can be configured by adding a ``filters`` section parallel to ``formatters`` and ``handlers``:

 .. code-block:: json